odow/Kokako.jl/docs/src/tutorial/03_objective_uncertainty.md

 Lower bound: 10625.0
 ```

-This concludes our third tutorial for `Kokako.jl`.
+This concludes our third tutorial for `SDDP.jl`.
 In the next tutorial,
 [Basics IV: Markov uncertainty](@ref), we add stagewise-dependence to the
 inflows using a Markov chain.